TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 	2 rows selected

-    # SnappyData replicates the row tables that are created by default onto the data store members.
+    # TIBCO ComputeDB replicates the row tables that are created by default onto the data store members.
     # You can validate this using the following query:

 	select tablename, datapolicy from sys.systables where tablename='QUICKTABLE';